-In partnership with the Registrar’s Office and other Stanford offices, LTS supports many of Stanford’s technology-rich learning spaces, including classrooms and informal learning spaces.
-Our services include managing and enhancing classroom technology, designing and modifying classrooms, and facilitating improved classroom scheduling.
-We are committed to helping faculty and instructors get the most out of their classrooms, supporting instructional design, and working to make continuous enhancements to Stanford’s learning spaces.
+LTS designs, manages, and supports many of Stanford’s technology-rich learning spaces, including University Classrooms and informal learning spaces.
+We are committed to helping faculty and instructors get the most out of their classrooms, supporting instructional design, and working to make continuous enhancements to Stanford’s learning space.

 Classrooms and Room Reservations

-Most classrooms are scheduled by the Registrar’s office.
-View the Registrar’s Room descriptions and schedules and schedule your classrooms through your department administrator in charge of submitting room requests.
+University Classrooms are scheduled by the Registrar’s office and managed by Learning Technologies & Spaces.
+View the Room descriptions and schedules and schedule your classrooms through your department administrator in charge of submitting room requests.
 Talk with your department administrator if you have questions about facilities, building managers, or scheduling.
-We are in the process of surveying all of the classrooms we support to update and improve the information available via the Registrar’s office.
 Stanford offers a variety of classroom configurations including Seminar classrooms (small, with movable chairs), Lecture classrooms (fixed seating) and Flexible classrooms (active learning classrooms, small to large).

 Flexible and Specialized Classrooms